Moonjick/Multi-dimensional-digital-twin-for-cable-assembly-by-synthetic-data-and-reinforcement-learning/README.md

 - `--inference`: Runs the environment in inference mode to test a trained model without updating it.

 Follow these steps to successfully set up and train your model.

+## Acknowledgement
+This work is supported by Institute of information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government(MSIT) (No.RS-2022-00155911, Artificial Intelligence Convergence Innovation Human) Resources Development(Kyung Hee University))